El-hacen21/encryptoNFT/README.md

   - Then, upload of `ciphFile` on IPFS, concatenated with an encryption of the `fileKey` (`encryptedFileKey`) under the fhEVM public key attached to the contract.
     > Hence, controlling access to the secret content "file" is equivalent to controlling access to the "fileKey".
   - Finally, minting of the NFT associated to the `encryptedFileKey`.
-    > The contract will do the access control to the "encryptedFileKey", thanks to the power of the fhEVM to privately decrypt the "encryptedFileKey" into a "fileKey", to a predetermined list of so-called Shared-with users (identified by their Ethereum addresses).
+    > The contract will do the access control to the "fileKey", thanks to the power of the fhEVM to privately decrypt the "encryptedFileKey" into  "fileKey", to a predetermined list of so-called Shared-with users (identified by their Ethereum addresses).

 In detail: the Creator uploads a secret content (`file`) in the graphical interface.
 This upload calls `EncryptThenMint` in [Mint.tsx](/src/components/Mint/Mint.tsx), which automatically performs all the following operations at once:

 1. **Encryption of the Secret Content**:
-    - A symmetric 256-bit encryption key (`fileKey`) is generated using [AES-CTR algorthim](/src/components/Utils/keyencrypt.ts)
+    - A symmetric 256-bit encryption key (`fileKey`) is [generated](/src/components/Utils/keyencrypt.ts)
       ```javascript
       const fileKey = await generateKey();
       ```